isaiahscheel/SummitLog-React/README.md

 ## Mobile App

 For my capstone we made this application in Flutter which is a cross-platform (ios and Android) mobile app framework.
-With this thime being in React we are making it mostly for the web, or are we?
+With this time being in React we are making it mostly for the web, or are we?
 There are a lot of tools to use to go from website to mobile app, so I have heard.
 Explained here, https://hackernoon.com/web-apps-turn-website-into-mobile-app-your-four-best-options-78fcb2277be8 are a few options.

 ### Web Based App
-It can just be a website that is extremely optomized for mobile apps
+It can just be a website that is extremely optomized for mobile apps.
+The only problem I see with this is that with the mobile Flutter app we were able to keep the hikes lists offline.
+So if you were offline you could still see all the hikes that you have done and were going to do.
+You could even add a hike and it would be pushed to the database later.

 ### Apache Cordova Wrapper
 This is a program that takes websites and makes them into mobile apps, can be a really good option as well